In the 27 years that I've been practicing criminal defense, bail has been pretty much controlled by a couple of things.

 The Humphrey Case

-The case was brought by Kenneth Humphrey, joined by then Attorney General Xavier Bacerra, is the argument that nobody should lose the right to freedom because they can't afford to post bail.
+The case brought by Kenneth Humphrey, joined by then-Attorney General Xavier Bacerra, is the argument that nobody should lose the right to freedom because they can't afford to post bail.

-Mr. Humphrey, 66, was arrested on May 23, 2017, as part of a long struggle with drug and alcohol addiction, was arrested again.
+Mr. Humphrey, 66, was arrested on May 23, 2017, as part of a long struggle with drug and alcohol addiction and was arrested again.
 This time, he was arrested and charged with first-degree residential robbery and burglary of an elderly victim.

 The elderly victim claimed Mr. Humphrey followed him into his apartment, located in San Francisco.
 Once inside, he allegedly demanded all his cash and told him he would be harmed if he didn't comply.

-The victim told him he had no money, making Humphrey angry who then threw the victim's cell phone on the floor.
+The victim told Humphrey he had no money, which angered him.
+Humphrey then threw the victim's cell phone on the floor.
 The victim then gave him $2 in cash and some cologne before he finally exited the apartment.

 The Arrest and Bail

-Humphrey was arrested and then arraigned in court on May 31, 2017, where his public defender asked for a release on his own recognizance (OR), requesting no money bail would be set, due to his age and other factors.
+Humphrey was arrested and then arraigned in court on May 31, 2017.
+His public defender asked for a release on his own recognizance (OR), requesting no money bail would be set due to his age and other factors.

-Humphrey's prior felony convictions were very old and he had no arrests for the last 14 years, but still the prosecutor requested a $600,000 bail, which was approved by the judge.
+Humphrey's prior felony convictions were very old, and he had no arrests for the last 14 years, but the prosecutor still requested a $600,000 bail, which the judge approved.
 After a bail hearing, the amount was lowered to $350,000.

 A petition for a writ of habeas corpus was filed in the First Appellate District of California, Division Two.

-The argument was that setting a bail amount as a condition of release the defendant can't pay is the same as a pretrial detention order and that detention was not necessary and violates the 14th Amendment's guarantees of equal protection and due process.
+The argument was that setting a bail amount as a condition of release the defendant can't pay is the same as a pretrial detention order.
+That detention was not necessary and violates the 14th Amendment's guarantees of equal protection and due process.

-The appeals court agreed and ruled the court didn't consider whether Humphrey could realistically pay the required bail, there had to be a new hearing, which had to include his financial situation.
+The appeals court agreed and ruled that the court didn't consider whether Humphrey could realistically pay the required bail.
+There had to be a new hearing, which had to include his financial situation.

 Assessment of a Defendant's Economic Wealth

-Back to present day, there's now a new factor at play which relates to the Humphrey case.
+Back to the present day, there's now a new factor at play that relates to the Humphrey case.

-Basically what it has to do with, is that it's not fair if one person, for example, is charged with domestic violence and that person has a lot of money and they can easily post the $50,000.00 bail.
+Basically, what it has to do with is that it's not fair if one person, for example, is charged with domestic violence and that person has a lot of money and can easily post the $50,000.00 bail.

-Whereas, somebody else, who has the exact same charges and set of circumstances, who doesn't have any money, can't post the bail.
+Whereas somebody else who has the exact same charges and set of circumstances and who doesn't have any money can't post bail.

-That's where this Humphrey case comes in, and the judge must assess the person's economic wealth in setting their bail.
+That's where this Humphrey case comes in.
+The judge must assess the person's economic wealth when setting their bail.

-The judge will ask what the person makes per month, what type of responsibilities they have financially.
+The judge will ask what the person makes per month and what type of responsibilities they have financially.

 The Type of Crime Matters – Danger to the Community

-Now, unfortunately, what a lot of people don't realize as I'm seeing people complain that they're not getting out related to a Humphrey's hearing is that they're also going to still look at the type of crime that the person is charged with.
+Now, unfortunately, what a lot of people don't realize, as I'm seeing people complain that they're not getting out related to Humphrey's hearing, is that they're also going to still look at the type of crime that the person is charged with.

 For example, I had someone making a Humphrey's argument who was charged with a very serious sex-related offense, where they were basically breaking into women's houses and sexually assaulting them.

-In that circumstance, the judge is going to find that this whole Humphrey's thing is outweighed by the person's dangerousness to the community.
+In that circumstance, the judge is going to find that the person's dangerousness outweighs this whole Humphrey thing to the community.
 That's usually what it is going to boil down to — danger to the community.
 Yes, it's still important:

 All of those things are very important.
 But, I can tell you right now, as it relates to bail in Los Angeles County, they're going to look at:

-Then you're just left with the issue of whether or not that person is going to come back to court, or they have any failures to appear on their record, and once again, you put yourself in a great position if you can get around this argument of dangerousness to the community.
+Then you're just left with the issue of whether or not that person is going to come back to court or has any failures to appear on their record.
+Once again, you put yourself in a great position if you can get around this argument of dangerousness to the community.